Asafabekasis/full-examples/README.md

 Hello Viewers,

-After Almost 5 Years of me Learning from others online i decided to try and help others.
+After Almost 5 Years of Learning from others online i decided to try and also help others.
 Feel free to copy any code you need from this branch.

 Things you can find in this branch.